Which helmet is better: Oculus Go or Galaxy Gear VR?

 Which helmet to choose?

-Although in general the devices are similar, eachof them there are advantages and disadvantages - both significant and more local.
-Oculus Go is positioned as a portable independent helmet that will not drain your phone while playing, while using Gear VR outside of the house, you will almost certainly need a portable battery.
-Oculus Go, on the other hand, is equally convenient to use both at home and with friends, on the train and elsewhere - the main thing is that the developers provide the application store with high-quality and interesting content.
+Although in general the devices are similar, eachof which have their advantages and disadvantages – both significant and more local.
+The Oculus Go is billed as a portable, standalone headset that won't drain your phone while gaming, whereas when using the Gear VR outside the home, you'll almost certainly need a portable battery.
+Oculus Go, on the other hand, is equally convenient to use at home, with friends, on the train and anywhere else – The main thing is that developers provide the application store with high-quality and interesting content.

-Given all of the above, perhaps the price will becomedecisive factor.
-Many Gear VR owners got their headset for free when they bought a Samsung smartphone, and even those who bought it separately usually spend no more than $ 100 on the current model.
-Oculus Go, on the other hand, will cost $ 199 at launch, and although it's still super cheap compared to any other independent VR helmet, it is still $ 199 more than most people pay for Gear VR.
-In other words, at the moment the question is whether they are ready to give a large sum for what Samsung provides for free when buying a flagship, and whether Oculus will make its headset so amazing that it has commercial success.
+Considering all of the above, perhaps the price will becomedecisive factor.
+Many Gear VR owners received their headset free with the purchase of a Samsung smartphone, and even those who bought it separately typically spend no more than $100 on the current model.
+The Oculus Go, on the other hand, will cost $199 at launch, and while that's still super cheap compared to any other independent VR headset, it's still $199 more than most people pay for the Gear VR.
+In other words, the question at this point is whether people are willing to pay top dollar for something Samsung is giving away for free when they buy a flagship, and whether Oculus will make its headset awesome enough to be a commercial success.